bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

     Explicit binding
         You explicitly set what 'this' refers to by using .call, .apply, or .bind

+    Window binding
+        'this' refers to the Window in this case.

 5. you need super() to bring the parent constructor functions parameters into the child.
 Extends will set the childs prototype equal to that of     the partents